Compare and Contrast Essays

 In point to point structure, one compares and contrasts the ideas on point to point basis.
 Different approaches are used based on what you want to compare.
 When writing a short essay, one paragraph is enough; however, when you have much to say, you can devote several paragraphs.
 Using this format will help you to develop a good topic sentence and transition among the paragraphs.
 As such, the student understands the structure required in the essay and can develop a clear thesis statement for the paper.

-There are some series of steps that need to be observed while writing an argumentative paper.
-To develop an excellent argumentative essay, you need to list the differences and similarities between the topics or subjects but rather focus on deducing meaningful arguments.
-You should focus on the following steps when writing an argumentative essay.
+There are some series of steps that need to be observed while writing a your paper.
+To develop an excellent essay, you need to list the differences and similarities between the topics or subjects but rather focus on deducing meaningful arguments.
+You should focus on the following steps when writing a compare and contrast essay.

 The student should ensure to understand the areas of differences and similarities and how to compare them before writing a compare and contrast essay.
 Therefore, the two subjects must have similarities and differences.
 A good example is an essay where a college student is required to write about two different historical figures.
 It is recommended that one should show two great historical artists as opposed to selecting a politician and an artist.